Beatson West of Scotland Cancer Centre

-The Beatson West of Scotland Cancer Centre (BWSCC; formerly called the Beatson Oncology Centre) is a specialised cancer care centre in Glasgow, Scotland.
-Until recently it had facilities in Gartnavel General Hospital, the Western Infirmary and Glasgow Royal Infirmary.
-As part of the NHS Greater Glasgow and Clyde Acute Services Review, the centre is being centralised within new facilities at the Gartnavel General Hospital site.
+The Beatson West of Scotland Cancer Centre (BWoSCC) is a specialist cancer centre on the Gartnavel Hospitals campus in Glasgow, Scotland.
+Operated by NHS Greater Glasgow and Clyde, it is the lead centre for non-surgical cancer care in the West of Scotland, providing specialist oncology and clinical haematology services to a catchment population of about 2.5 million people.

+The centre has 146 inpatient beds, 48 chemotherapy stations and 12 linear accelerators for radiotherapy.
+The present purpose-built centre began operating at Gartnavel in 2007 and was formally opened in February 2008, succeeding the Beatson Oncology Centre at the Western Infirmary.
+The service traces its origins to the Glasgow Cancer and Skin Hospital, established in 1886, and takes its name from the surgeon Sir George Beatson.

 History

 The hospital has its origins in the Glasgow Cancer and Skin Institution which was founded in 1886 and later renamed after its first director of cancer services, Sir George Beatson.

 Support

-The BWSCC was supported by charities Friends of the Beatson and The Beatson Oncology Centre Fund.
+The BWoSCC was supported by charities Friends of the Beatson and The Beatson Oncology Centre Fund.
 In 2014 through a restructuring, and in partnership with NHS Greater Glasgow and Clyde, the resources of both charities dedicated to supporting the Beatson West of Scotland Cancer Centre have combined to form a unitary charity to support and serve the Beatson.
 The charity is named Beatson Cancer Charity.